Autodidac/AlmondCore/README.md

 Say goodbye to the traditional int main()—AlmondCore provides a built-in entry point, allowing you to focus on building scenes and processing tasks.
 Simply include the library, and the entry system handles the rest.

 #### Foundation of AlmondEngine
-AlmondCore serves as the backbone of AlmondEngine, a modular 3D graphics and game engine designed to be free and open-source under the Apache 2.0 license.
+AlmondCore serves as the backbone of AlmondEngine, a modular 3D graphics and game engine designed to be free and open-source under the (No Trademark Infringement and State Your Changes) Apache 2.0 license.

 #### Component Pattern-Based Design
 Designed for extensibility, AlmondCore integrates a flexible Entity Component System (ECS).
 This allows for powerful agent-like behavior in C++ programs, providing more than enough functionality for game development and other complex systems.